Math 314 syllabus

 Textbook: Stephen Abbott, Understanding analysis, 2nd edition

-Real analysis is one of the core areas of modern pure mathematics.
-It is also the subject that provides the foundations for first-year calculus.
+Real analysis is one of the core areas of modern mathematics.
+It is also the subject that provides the foundations for introductory calculus.
 It is important for aspiring math practitioners and educators alike to become familiar with real analysis.
 In this class we will also be exposed to rigorous mathematical thinking, reasoning, problem solving, and proof.
-My goals for this course include guiding you to further appreciate beauty in abstract concepts, become more fluent in the language of mathematics, become more comfortable discovering mathematical truth, and gain new experience writing rigorous and readable proofs.

 We will begin by discussing a simple but surprisingly deep question: what are real numbers?
 The answer to this question will lead us to the key concept of completeness.
 And with this concept in hand, will be able to undertake a rigorous study of the most familiar concepts from calculus: limits, series, continuity, and derivatives.
 (Sadly we will not have much time for integration.)
 Our study of continuity will take us on a short tour of the theory of topology—the study of abstract spaces where, like on the real line, continuity makes sense.